Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

-After breakfast, explore one of Southeast Asia’s most unique and charming cities, Luang Prabang.
-Head out for a walking tour to discover ancient Luang Prabang (almost flat terrain; easy walking, tour duration of about 3.5 hours, including refreshment stops).
+This morning after breakfast, explore one of Southeast Asia’s most unique and charming cities.
+Head out for a walking tour to discover ancient Luang Prabang (almost flat terrain, easy walking, tour duration about 3.5 hours including refreshment stops).

-In celebration of the 20th UNESCO Anniversary, a book was published that highlighted the numberless aspects of this unique World Heritage Site.
-The “off the beaten track” guided walking tour explores the old town and its peninsula, where the Mekong and Nam Khan Rivers meet.
-See Luang Prabang’s distinct architecture and hear stories about the houses and the places you pass.
-Stroll along the crisscross of small roads and streets lined with antique structures and mango trees.
-Admire some of the hundred-year-old Lao-style buildings that brim with a bygone-era atmosphere.
+In celebration of the 20th UNESCO Anniversary in 2015, a book was published which highlights numberless aspects of this unique World Heritage Site.
+The “off the beaten track” guided walking tour explores the old town and its peninsula where the Mekong and Nam Khan Rivers meet.
+See Luang Prabang’s distinct architecture and hear interesting stories about the houses and the places passed.
+Stroll leisurely along the crisscross of small roads and streets lined with antique structures and mango trees.
+Some of the 100-year-old Lao-style buildings brim with a by-gone era atmosphere.
 One of the houses, the Lamache, was once home to noble families and later was the appointed ice cream supplier to the royal family.
-There is no better place to enjoy a “Lao Tea Break” with Lao coffee or herbal tea, traditional snacks, and artisan ice cream.
+There is no better place to have a “Lao Tea Break” with Lao coffee or herbal tea, traditional snacks, and artisan ice cream.

-Return to the vessel for lunch and refreshments before continuing the afternoon on your discovery of Luang Prabang.
-Visit the former Royal Palace, now the National Museum, in the afternoon.
-The museum displays interesting local art and other exhibits that used to belong to the Lao royal family.
-After the museum tour, enjoy your free time by walking around the small city center, picking one of the inviting street cafés, and enjoying the laid-back atmosphere before returning to the ship.
+Return to the vessel for lunch and refreshments before continuing in the afternoon on the discovery of Luang Prabang.
+The afternoon is dedicated to a visit to the former Royal Palace – which is now the National Museum.
+The museum displays interesting local art and other exhibits which used to belong to the Lao royal family.
+After the museum tour, there is some time on your own to walk around the small city center further - or just pick one of the inviting street cafés and enjoy the laid-back, or “sabai-sabai,” atmosphere before returning to the ship.

-In the early evening, join in a sunset aperitif on the terrace deck, accompanied by a classical local dance or music performance.
-Afterward, leave the vessel for an evening out, dining in one of the city’s fine venues for a distinctively Lao-style ambiance.
-After dinner, explore the night market for the rest of your evening or get back on board to rest.
+In the early evening, you are warmly invited for a sunset aperitif on the terrace deck which is accompanied by a classical local dance or music performance.
+Afterwards, leave the vessel for an evening out, dining in one of the city’s fine venues for a distinctively Lao-style ambiance.
+After dinner, the rest of the evening can be spent exploring the night market or back on board.

 • Ship